-With our French lessons for Pets you will learn "Pets" in 4 easy steps.
-The French you will learn in this lesson consists of 10 Words that name pet animals.
+With our French lessons you will learn the topic "Pets" in 4 quick and easy steps.
+The French you will learn in these lessons consists of 10 words that name pet animals.

 |6||le cochon d'Inde||guinea-pig|